|

 - Creates a new Prima::Region object with the image as the data source.

-- transform @MATRIX
+- transform matrix

 Tries first to split matrix into series of shear and scale

-large, fails and returns "false".
+be too large, fails and returns

 Rotation matrices can be applied too, however, when angles are